TheJaeLal/thejaelal.github.io/README.md

 ---

-* Recipient of *RF Tuition Scholarship SEAS (Spring’23)* for contributions in research at A2IL.
+* Recipient of '*RF Tuition Scholarship SEAS (Spring’23)*' for contributions in research at A2IL.
 * Core contributor in the Document AI team at Karza winning the award for **NASSCOM AI Challengers 2021**
 * Delivered a well-received tech-talk on ‘**_Demystifying Deep Learning_**’, to an audience of over 100, including VPs, & Directors of corporate banking at Barclays.